Intermediate9 questionsFull Guide

 }

-Function expressions — NOT fully hoisted
+Function expressions and arrow functions — NOT fully hoisted

 greet('Alice') // TypeError: greet is not a function